009Kings/beeFree/README.md

 ```

 Now that I had functional collision mechanics, I added a score that's kept and rendered every tick and changed the image of the flowers if they've been pollinated.
 The rest of the evening was spent refactoring some code and playing around with css to make my site look slightly more interesting and responsive.

+## Tuesday (Day 4)

+After having a few people playtest the game the night previous, there was a request to keep it as it was as a sort of "Zen mode", thus pushing my start menu stretch goal to the forefront.
+First step for that is to create a modial on the canvas that simply initiallises the game.

 ## Technology Used: